 Getting started I will firstly want to contract with the coachee starting by understanding the challenge(s) being faced.
 Quite often this is supported with some form of assessment/diagnostic this could be a 360, use of a psychometric tool, feedback in the form of an appraisal or simply through a conversation with a line manager.
 The first session with the coachee will begin with exploring what success looks like for the coachee and translate into a clear goal or goals, depending on the challenge.
 The following sessions will be led by you during which I will adopt a range of tools depending on the situation.
 Each session will last around 90 minutes.
 All sessions are confidential.
 Click here (about me) to see my guarantee to the coachee.

 Where the coaching is held is driven by the coachee as it is fundamental that the environment is comfortable and suitable to having open and honest conversations.
-This could be in the workplace, away from the workplace or even “walking coaching “ which takes place outside.
-Ideally, I would begin working with a coachee face-to-face as this helps to build a relationship.
+This could be in the workplace, away from the workplace at a location of your choice or virtually using online technology.
+I would begin working with a coachee face-to-face as this helps to build a relationship.
 However, as time goes on we might choose to take advantage of other forms of media.
 The coaching can last anywhere between 7 and 12 months, though this will depend on those involved, typically over once the goals have been successfully achieved, or when the coach or the client has decided that they are ready to end the engagement.